webpro-nl/knip/packages/docs/src/content/docs/features/script-parser.md

 title: Script Parser
 ---

-Knip parses shell commands and scripts to find additional dependencies and entry files in various places:
+Knip parses shell commands and scripts to find additional dependencies, entry files and configuration files in various places:

 - In [`package.json`][1]
 - In specific [`config` files][2]
 - In [source code][3]

-Shell scripts can be read and statically analyzed, but not executed.
+Shell scripts can be read and statically analyzed, but they're not executed.

 ## package.json